-The Leon E. & Ann M. Pavlick Poetry Prize seeks to honour and encourage a Canadian poet whose work displays ample creativity and promise as well as an outstanding poetry group or collective with a positive and ongoing impact on poetry in Canada.
-Two prizes of $10,000 will be awarded.
+The Leon E. & Ann M. Pavlick Poetry Prize was a one-time prize seeking to honour and encourage a Canadian poet whose work displays ample creativity and promise as well as an outstanding poetry group or collective with a positive and ongoing impact on poetry in Canada.
+Two prizes of $10,000 were awarded.
+With an abundance of excellent applications, two runners-up prizes of $2,500 were also awarded.

 The Winners of the 2021 Leon E. and Ann M. Pavlick Poetry Prize are Canthius and Andrea Thompson!